tpoisot/CP-SDM/manuscript.typ

 | *(difference)*   | 4.07%        | 11.09% | 7.01%         |

 These results show that *on average*, the areas with climatic novelty had more uncertain outcomes, which is in line with ecological expectations.

+#figure(
+  image("figures/novelty.png", width: 100%),
+  caption: [Overview of the occurrence data (green circles) and the pseudo-absences (grey points) for the states of, clockwise from the bottom, California, Oregon, Washington, Idaho, and Nevada.
+The underlying predictor data are at a resolution of 2.5 minutes of arc, and represented in the World Geodetic System 1984 CRS (EPSG 4326).],
+  placement: auto
+) <novelty>

 = Conclusion